tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 0.4.5 - Defensive Matrix 0.5, it seems I goofed somewhere and removed the progress I had, so I had to re-create it.
 0.4 - Defensive Matrix 0.4.
 0.3 - Defensive Matrix 0.38 + added weapon sounds.
-0.2 - Adjustments to the Minotaur + Added Warp Space tech very strongly based on USS Sovereign's Slipstream.
+0.2 - Adjustments to the Minotaur + Added Warp Space tech.
 0.1 - first unofficial version of this mod, for feedback.
 Very W.I.P.

 == What does this mod do ==